waldesem/Tk-Json-Parser/README.md

 # Small JSON to XLSX Importer

-## Project Description
+## Script Description
-This project provides a Python script for importing data from a JSON file to an XLSX format.
+This Python script is used to convert JSON data to an XLSX file.
 It uses the `openpyxl` library to create an XLSX file, the `json` library to parse the JSON data, and the `tkinter` library for the Tkinter GUI.
 Python 3.10+ is required.

 ## Installation
-To use this script, follow these steps:
 Clone the repository:
 ```
 git clone https://github.com/waldesem/Json_Excel.git